What is the difference between Western Astrology and Vedic Astrology?

 In Vedic palmistry, the dominant hand—the hand we write with—reflects our conscious self and current life circumstances.
 Our non-dominant hand reflects our subconscious—the deeply rooted desires and ingrained behaviors developed in the past.
 It reveals strongly entrenched habits, that under stressful situations, we may easily fall back into.
 By studying both hands, we can trace the link between our past behavior and our present day personality, thoughts and experiences.

 In my hand analysis, will I be offered ways to improve my life?

 Your consultant will suggest steps you can take to capitalize on the information you’ve received.
 These steps are based on a program of personal growth and healing that Birla Center Director, Ghanshyam Singh Birla, has developed during his five decades as one of North America’s expert Vedic astro-palmists and Ayurvedic healers.
 The suggestions are designed to meet each individual’s particular needs, and can include massage, mantra, meditation, specific yoga and breathing exercises, or coaching in a specific area of life that needs improvement.

-What types of people come to the Center for a consultation?
+What types of people take a consultation?